 or under snow covered ice.

-your limits on a daily basis, but they are not magic.
+limits on a daily basis, but they are not magic.
 In order for lights to attract fish, there has to be

 fish to attract.
 If you have a dock that sits in 2 feet of water and you have never caught a fish in

 the area, chances are the lights will not be the magical solution to the problem.
-If the
+If the water is

-boat or dock is located in water capable of holding fish and if you follow the below
+dock is located in water capable of holding fish and if you follow the below suggestions.

 THE BOAT MUST BE ANCHORED IN ORDER FOR THE LIGHTS TO ATTRACT FISH!